BillJr99/Ursinus-CS374-Spring2021/_pages/Labs/lab-scanner.md

   points: 100
   goals:
     - To create a lookahead scanner to identify lexemes in an input text
-    - To use tools like lex to create a scanner for a given set of identifiers from a grammar
   rubric:
     - weight: 60
       description: Algorithm Implementation